-Inflight refueling was developed primarily to extend the range of bombers but it was soon realized that it could be used to extend the endurance of a jet airplane if required.
+The Navy initially utilized inflight refueling in 1953 to extend the range of F2H Banshees that were capable of carrying a tactical nuclear weapon but it was soon realized that it could be used to extend the endurance of a jet airplane if required.
 In September 1955, the Navy announced that all of its fighters in production would be equipped with a probe for refueling in flight.
 This dictate was extended to all carrier-based jets.
 Although new designs would have retractable probes, those on existing jets were scabbed-on contraptions that could be retrofitted to ones already delivered.
 The Douglas F4D Skyrays wound up with a probe mounted on the nose of an external tank.

 Douglas developed a "buddy" store that could be carried on a standard pylon for refueling the jets.
 Its Model D-704 was based on the 400-gallon version of the bomb and tank shape it had developed for low drag.
 In addition to 300 gallons of fuel, it contained fuel transfer and hydraulic pumps driven by a nose-mounted propeller and a reel that could stream about 40 feet of hose with a drogue on the end.
 Fuel could be transferred at the rate of 200 gallons per minute.